bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cockle.md

 title: Cockle, James
 born: 1819
 died: 1895
-keywords: James Cockle, Mathematics, Pure/Applied, Navigaton/Calculation, Philosophy, Gaussian Error Curve, Differential Equations
+keywords: james cockle,cockle
-description: English lawyer and mathematician James Cockle was a trailblazer in mathematics, creating a new trigonometric table, founding the first scientific magazine, proving the binomial theorem, and pioneering the modern theory of linear differential equations.
+description: James Cockle was an English lawyer and mathematician who wrote papers on both pure and applied mathematics, as well as on the history of science.
+He became Chief Justice of Queensland.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---